cfalta/adsec/exercises/2-NTLM.md

 - What is the purpose of the mimikatz commands "privilege::debug" and "token::elevate"?
 Why do you need to execute them?
 - Log on to adsec-01 as Bruce Lee.
 Use what you learned above and help john to remotely extract Bruce Lees NTLM hash from memory. `Note:` "lsadump::sam" only dumps the local password database.
 You need to use a different command to extract data from memory.
-- Do research on the internet on how to best mitigate pass-the-hash attacks.
+- Research on the internet on how to best mitigate pass-the-hash attacks.
 Describe the mitigation techniques that you think are the best and explain why you chose them.
 - Is it possible (and feasible) to just disable NTLM at all?
 Explain your reasoning.